hyper-tuner/cloud-backend/README.md

 ### Loading schema

 Copy/load `pb_schema.json` to `Settings -> Sync -> Import collections` in the admin UI.

+### Health check

+You can use the `/api/health` endpoint to check if the application is up and running.

 ## Building from source